frkn-dev/liberty-ios/Instructions/How to run the project.md

 * [Build the app](#build-the-app)

 ## Download the project
-First of all you should download our project on your computer.
+First of all, you should download our project on your computer.
 You can do it with many options on the main page of our project on GitHub.
 <details>
   <summary> Screenshot </summary>
 <img src="/Instructions/Media/Screenshots/git-download.png">